ViniciusDeep/NBA-Fantasy/README.md

+# NBA Fantasy

-An iOS NBA app created with Swift, To exercise my knowledge of the particularities of language
+* 🏀 An iOS NBA app created with Swift, To exercise my knowledge of the particularities of language 🏀